-Please define the land area within the administrative boundary (in square km)
+Please define the land area within the administrative boundary (in square km) Only a numerical value is allowed.

 Only a numerical value is allowed.

 Please specify the geographic boundary that corresponds to your city's 2035 climate neutrality target

-Same as the city administrative boundary Smaller than the city administrative boundary Larger than the city administrative boundary Not yet decided
+Same as the city administrative boundary

+Smaller than the city administrative boundary

+Larger than the city administrative boundary

+Not yet decided

 If the boundary is smaller than the city administrative boundary, please identify the excluded area(s) and justify the exclusion(s)

+500 character(s) maximum.

 Provide a justification why the respective areas are proposed to be excluded from the 2035 target.

-If the boundary is larger than the city administrative boundary, please provide further information
+If the boundary is larger than the city administrative boundary, please provide further

+500 character(s) maximum.

 Please clearly state any additional geographic area(s) covered by the 2035 target.

 If not yet decided, please elaborate further

+500 character(s) maximum.

 Please provide further information on the potential area(s) currently considered to be excluded from or additionally covered by the 2035 target.

+L

 ABOUT THE EXPRESSION OF INTEREST